Skip to main content

 50% Discount for Resident Active Military and Veterans

-Proof of Active Military Status Required Prior to Application for All Military-only Draw Hunts
+Military-Only Draw Hunts: Proof of Active Military Status Required Prior to Application

+Military-only draw hunts are available on McGregor Range in GMU 28 (Fort Bliss) for deer, elk, pronghorn, oryx, Barbary sheep and javelina.
 Each license year, applicants must provide proof of full-time, active-duty status.
 Veterans and reservists are not eligible for military-only hunts.
 Orders or other documentation (excluding military ID cards) of current active-duty service must be received by NMDGF prior to application.
-Proof may be submitted by email: [email protected] fax: 505-476-8180 or U.S. Mail: NMDGF Special Hunts, One Wildlife Way, Santa Fe, NM 87507.
+Proof may be submitted by email or fax: 505-476-8180 or U.S. Mail: NMDGF Special Hunts, One Wildlife Way, Santa Fe, NM 87507.

 100% Disabled Resident Veterans

-New Mexico residents who are 100% disabled as a result of having served in the U.S. military are eligible for a free lifetime game-hunting & fishing license.
-The disabled veteran must apply for a Disabled Veteran card.
+New Mexico residents who are 100% disabled as a result of having served in the U.S. military are eligible for a free Lifetime Game-Hunting & Fishing License.
+The disabled veteran must apply for a Disabled Veteran Card.
 This card is issued by the New Mexico Department of Game and Fish and allows the cardholder to fish, hunt small game and obtain a deer hunting license free of charge.
 The deer hunting license will be issued only if the cardholder has applied and been successful in the draw for deer, or if the cardholder obtains written permission from a landowner for a private-land deer hunt.
 The free deer hunting license must be applied for each license year, and no preference is given for public-land deer draws.
-A habitat stamp, if applicable, is required for any privilege not covered by the Disabled Veteran Card.
+A $10 Habitat Stamp, if applicable, is required with any other big-game species, turkey or trapper license.

 Disabled Veteran Game-hunting & Fishing License

-New Mexico residents who are disabled veterans of the U.S. military, but do not meet the 100% disabled qualification, are eligible for a $10 combination game-hunting & fishing license.
+New Mexico residents who are disabled veterans of the U.S. military, but do not meet the 100% disabled qualification, are eligible for a $10 combination Game-Hunting & Fishing License.
 Disabled veterans may purchase this license online, by telephone or at license vendors.
-A HMAV and a habitat stamp if applicable (pages 9–10) are required.
+A HMAV and a Habitat Stamp if applicable are required.

 Fort Bliss Opportunities

 Active-duty military personnel stationed at Fort Bliss in El Paso, Texas are eligible for resident fees on draw hunts that occur on Fort Bliss Military Reservation in New Mexico.
-Each year, prior to application, proof of assignment must be submitted by email: [email protected] by fax: 505-476-8180 or received by mail.
+Each year, prior to application, proof of assignment must be submitted by email, by fax: 505-476-8180 or received by mail.